An Environmental Product Declaration (EPD) is a standardized document informing about a product’s potential environmental and human health impact.

 An Environmental Product Declaration is a short version of an LCA report.
 It is simpler to read, and therefore easier to use in communication than an LCA report.

-Where an LCA report often contains sensitive company details which you don’t want the whole world to know, an EPD contains not much more than the LCA results and a proper description of the product, and can be shared without worry.
+Where an LCA report often contains sensitive company details which you don’t want the whole world to know.
+An EPD contains not much more than the LCA results and a proper description of the product.
+It can be shared without worry.

 However, a proper LCA study including a full LCA report must be performed before an EPD can be created!